-- Nerves are stopping you from doing the things you want and need to do
+- your nerves prevent you from doing the things you want and need to do

-It’s all because of an evolutionary reaction that’s programmed into our brains.
-When we’re confronted with a stressful situation (whether it’s an angry bear or a job interview) we have the same biological reaction, just to different degrees.
-Our body releases adrenaline (the hormone which prepares the body for sudden, physical activity), and redirects blood and energy to our heart and muscles to prepare them to react to the ‘threat’.
+When you’re confronted with a stressful situation (whether it’s a growling unchained dog or a job interview) you have the same biological reaction, just to different degrees.
+Your body’s nervous system (your fight-or-flight response) takes over, adrenaline (the hormone that prepares the body for sudden, physical activity) is released, and blood and energy are redirected to your heart and muscles to prepare them to react to the ‘threat’.
 This is why we feel physical symptoms when we’re nervous.

-To find out more about what it's like when your nerves get out of control, and what you can do to feel in control, listen to the A Day in the Life: Social Anxiety audio story.
+To find out more about what it's like when your nerves get out of control, and what you can do to feel in control, listen to this audio story: A Day in the Life: Social Anxiety.

-- Think positive.
-When you feel the nerves creeping up on you, a handy question to ask yourself is - what’s the best thing that could happen?
-Thinking positively about the bigger picture, instead of assuming the worst, helps give you courage and perspective.
-Check out some other ways you can challenge negative thinking.
+When you feel your nerves creeping up on you, a handy question to ask yourself is: What’s the best thing that can happen?
+Thinking positively about the bigger picture and visualising it, instead of assuming the worst, helps give you courage and perspective.

-- Practise, practise, practise.
-Rehearsing as much as possible, whether it’s in front of a mirror or a friend, is one the best things you can do to avoid feeling nervous.
-When you practice something, you’re strengthening the connections in your brain and the stronger those connections get, the more skilled you become at something.
-Not to mention, the more confident you are about something, the easier it will be.
+Rehearsing as much as possible, whether it’s in front of a mirror or with a friend, is one of the best things you can do to avoid feeling nervous about a particular activity.
+When you practise something, you strengthen the connections in your brain.
+The stronger those connections are, the more skilled you become at doing it.
+Not to mention, the more confident you feel about doing something, the easier it will be to do.

-- Look after yourself.
-If the big event is coming up, it’s easy to forget that you’re an actual human who has basic needs like food and sleep.
-Sometimes eating a full meal might seem like the last thing you want to do beforehand.
-In this case, just eat a banana.
-It’s a great snack food and will give your brain a good old boost of energy.
-Getting enough sleep is also really important for feeling super fresh and on the ball.
+If a big event is coming up, it’s easy to forget that you’re an actual human with basic needs such as food and sleep.
+Sometimes eating a full meal might seem like the last thing you want to do before an event that’s making you feel nervous.
+If this is the case, just eat a banana instead.
+It’s a great snack food that will give your brain a good boost of energy.
+Getting enough sleep is also important for feeling super-fresh and on the ball.

-Nerves can sometimes be too hard to shake.
-If you’ve tried out all these methods but you’re still finding it really hard to deal with certain situations, there might be something bigger going on.
+Nerves can sometimes be hard to shake.
+If you’ve tried out all these methods but you’re still finding it difficult to deal with certain situations, there might be something bigger going on.
 If this is the case, get in touch with a GP or talk to a trusted friend or family member about it.
-Being nervous shouldn't stop you from living your life.
+Feeling nervous shouldn't stop you from living your life.